warpcode/nanorc/README.md

 Compatibility
 -------------

-On OSX, the default theme is `osx`, which is the same as the `light` theme but also removes various [nanorc] features that aren't available in the older versions of nano included with OSX.
+On OSX, the default theme is `osx`, which is the same as the `dark` theme but also removes various [nanorc] features that aren't available in the older versions of nano included with OSX.